 How do you know if you qualify for waived COVID-19 costs under Medicare?

-All of these waived costs are subject to the service being deemed medically appropriate and must be ordered by a health provider.
+Waived costs are subject to the service being deemed medically appropriate and must be ordered by a health care provider.
 For instance, if you decide to travel and need proof of a negative COVID-19 test to return home, you may not qualify for waived costs.
 You must be a Medicare beneficiary to be eligible for waived costs, and you must receive services from a Medicare-approved provider.

 All Medicare health insurance providers must provide no-cost testing and vaccines while the emergency is in effect.
 Your private insurance company has some discretion about which waivers to offer.
 Check with your plan and your providers to see if you qualify for waived costs.